-At an election held within the District on November 7, 2006, voters of the District authorized a total of \$72,200,000 in bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities.
-The Bonds constitute the fourth issuance of bonds from such authorization.
-After the issuance of the Bonds, a total of \$56,865,000 in principal amount of unlimited tax bonds for water, sanitary sewer and drainage facilities will remain authorized but unissued.
-The Bonds are issued by the District pursuant to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; the general laws of the State of Texas, including, without limitation, Chapters 49 and 54 of the Texas Water Code, as amended; and an order of the Commission dated August 6, 2018.
-At the above-described election, voters in the District also authorized a total of \$2,860,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing recreational facilities.
-No bonds have been issued from said authorization.
-See "Financing Recreational Facilities" below.
+At elections held within the District on August 12, 1978, June 20, 1981 and November 6, 2001, voters authorized a total of \$10,965,000 in principal amount of combination unlimited tax and revenue bonds and \$18,920,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities.
+The District has issued nine series of bonds out of said authorization and has no remaining bonds authorized from such authorization.
+At an election held within the District on November 4, 2014, voters authorized a total of \$30,000,000 in principal amount of unlimited tax bonds for the purpose of acquiring and/or constructing water, sanitary sewer and drainage facilities.
+The Bonds constitute the first issuance of bonds from such authorization.
+After the issuance of the Bonds, a total of \$27,585,000 in principal amount of unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities.
+The Bonds constitute the first issuance of bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities.
+The Bonds constitute the first issuance of bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities will remain authorized but unissued.
+The Bonds are issued by the District pursuant to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; Chapters 49 and 54 of the Texas Water Code, as amended; and an order of the Texas Commission on Environmental Quality (the "Commission") dated September 7, 2018.